mjordanic/CV_editor/README.md

 5. **Generation**:
    - `CVWriterAgent` creates or updates a CV using the selected LLM.
    - `CoverLetterWriterAgent` creates or updates a cover letter (often leveraging the freshly generated CV).
+6. **Quality assessment and refinement**:
+   - `CritiqueAgent` evaluates generated documents on three dimensions: content quality, ATS compatibility, and job alignment.
+   - Provides a quality score (0-100) and actionable improvement instructions.
+   - All document iterations are saved to version history with their quality scores as draft files.
+   - If quality score is below threshold (default: 85) or critical issues are identified, the document is automatically refined based on the improvement instructions.
+   - Refinement loop continues until quality threshold is met or no further improvements are suggested.
+7. **Final selection**: The highest-scoring version from the iteration history is selected as the final output.
-6. **User feedback loop**: If the router needs clarification, `UserInputAgent` interrupts the graph so you can provide instructions, which are then fed back into the next generation step.
+8. **User feedback loop**: If the router needs clarification or the user requests changes, `UserInputAgent` interrupts the graph so you can provide instructions, which reset the version history and initiate a new refinement cycle.

 Logging and Debugging
 ---------------------